Amusement park: 20th century

 Inspired by the layout of Tivoli Gardens theme park in Copenhagen, Denmark, in 1951, Walt Disney came up with the idea of having an amusement park next to the studios in Burbank.
 The park would have been called Mickey Mouse Park, built across the street with a western area featuring a steam driven paddleboat, a turn of the century town, and a midway.
 It was rejected by the Burbank city council in fear of a carnival atmosphere.
 In 1952, he created WED Enterprises to design the park, which was now to be built in Anaheim, and in 1953, was able to convince the bankers on funding the park with the help of a studio artist, Herb Ryman, by making an aerial drawing of Disneyland.
 By July 1954, construction had started with a deadline of one year.
 Disneyland opened on July 17, 1955, and two months after the park opened, it welcomed its one millionth guest.
 Because of the financial success of Disneyland, the amusement industry was reinvigorated.
 What became Busch Gardens Tampa opened in 1959 as a garden and bird sanctuary.
 Six Flags Over Texas opened in 1961, themed to the six countries that ruled over Texas.
 In 1964, Universal Studios Hollywood opened to the public with a studio tour of their backlot that had multiple adventure scenes and became a proper theme park.
 That same year, SeaWorld San Diego opened and displayed many varieties of aquatic and marine life.

 Initially meant to house Walt Disney's dream idea, EPCOT (Experimental Prototype Community Of Tomorrow), Disney executives decided to settle on building the park first in Walt Disney World and the city later.
 After six years of construction, Walt Disney World opened to the public on October 1, 1971.
 Meant to be a larger east coast version of Disneyland, it had copies of most of the attractions from Disneyland (except for Liberty Square and the Hall of Presidents), yet it was financially the most ambitious project Walt Disney Productions had ever undertaken, and succeeded once the holiday crowds came in during Thanksgiving.
 In 1982, Walt Disney Productions opened the second Walt Disney World park, EPCOT Center, based on Walt Disney's futurist ideals and World Fairs.
 Like a World's Fair, the park would display the latest technologies in an area called Future World, and the cultural pavilions in World Showcase.
+In 1983, Disney opened their first park in Asia, Tokyo Disneyland, in Japan, which has a similar layout to the Magic Kingdom but has a few changes.